 FREQUENTLY ASKED QUESTIONS

-RIO HAS SO MANY DIFFERENT TROUT LINES AND TAPERS.
+RIO HAS SO MANY DIFFERENT FLY LINES AND TAPERS.
 WHICH ONE SHOULD I USE?

-There are many factors that influence how well a fly line is cast; the wind, the fly choice, type of rod, distance cast, to name a few.
-To overcome some of these differences RIO has designed their fly lines with specific tapers and weight distribution to make that fly line perform exceptionally well in a certain range of disciplines.
+There are many factors that influence how well a line casts; casting skill, wind, fly choice, type of rod, required casting distance, to name a few.
+To overcome some of these differences RIO designs every fly lines with specific tapers and weight distribution to make that fly line perform exceptionally well in a certain range of disciplines.
 No single fly line will do every job perfectly, which is why there are so many variations.

-COULD YOU PLEASE TELL ME WHAT I SHOULD OR SHOULD NOT USE TO CLEAN OR DRESS FLY LINES?
+COULD YOU PLEASE TELL ME WHAT I SHOULD OR SHOULD NOT USE TO CLEAN A FLY LINE?

 I JUST BOUGHT A VERSITIP LINE, WHEN I OPENED THE PACKAGE AND INSPECTED THE TAGS ON THE TIPS THEY SAID THAT THEY ALL HAD THE SAME GRAIN WEIGHT.
 IF THEY ALL WEIGH THE SAME, HOW CAN THEY POSSIBLY SINK AT DIFFERENT SPEEDS?